Salvaged Wood Outdoor Bar | Kitchen Island

-I'm so excited to show you this outdoor bar I made from reclaimed wood.
-It would also make a great kitchen island or maybe even a potting bench.
+I’m excited to show you this outdoor bar I made from reclaimed wood.
+It would also make a great kitchen island or even a potting bench.

-I still have a lot of this salvaged wood stored in a woodshed. (this picture is of the wood when I picked it up) I have it separated by fence boards, 2x4’s, 4x4’s etc.
+I still have a lot of this salvaged wood stored in a woodshed.
+(This picture is of the wood I picked up.)
+I have it separated by fence boards, 2x4s, 4x4s, etc.

 This is how it began.
-I pulled out some 2x4’s and decided how tall and deep I wanted my outdoor bar to be.
-The height was based off my kitchen island .
-I wanted it to be a comfortable “standing” height at about 40-42”.
+I pulled out some 2x4s and decided how tall and deep I wanted my outdoor bar to be.
+The height was based on my kitchen island.
+I wanted it to be a comfortable “standing” height of about 40-42”.

-I was in such a hurry the day I built this, that I forgot to take enough “in progress” shots.
-Basically after I did the side portions, of long 2x4’s and the top and bottom shorter braces, it was time to connect the two ends together with the front and back wider fence boards.
+I was so hurried the day I built this that I forgot to take enough “in progress” shots.
+After I did the side portions of long 2x4s and the top and bottom shorter braces, it was time to connect the two ends together with the front and back wider fence boards.

-After those were in place, I wedged the two 2x4’s in the back while laying the lower shelf boards in place.
-With all of those board just in a dry fit, I continued with adding the fence boards for the top.
+After those were in place, I wedged the two 2x4s in the back while laying the lower shelf boards in place.
+With all those boards in a dry fit, I continued adding the fence boards for the top.

-Attaching the lower shelf boards, and then securing the two 2x4’s in the back.
-The lower 2x4 in the back rests slightly on the cross brace that holds the lower shelf.
-It’s purpose is to keep items from falling off the shelf.
+Attach the lower shelf boards and secure the two 2x4s in the back.
+The lower 2×4 rests slightly on the cross brace that holds the lower shelf, keeping items from falling off.

 This is another angle so you can see how everything came together.